-We have so much love for our community, and want to take the chance to highlight one athlete each month that exemplifies hard work – if you haven’t met Joe yet (or even if you have), make sure to give him a high five and a smile next time you see him at the gym!
+We have so much love for our community, and want to take the chance to highlight one athlete each month that exemplifies hard work – if you haven’t met Jon yet (or even if you have), make sure to give him a hello and high five next time you see him at the gym!

-Here is a little about Joe’s journey through CrossFit so far:
+Here is a little about Jon’s journey through CrossFit so far:

 Q: What’s your favorite hobby, pastime or interest outside of work (other than CrossFit)?

 I have a bit of an obsession with bourbon and rye whiskeys and will geek out drinking and talking about that.
 I also love soccer and religiously watch Manchester United, Atlanta United, and England national team games.

 Q: Favorite music to work out to or just listen to in general?

 For working out, it’s hard to beat Young Jeezy’s Thug Motivation: 101.
 But since the thug life did not choose me, sometimes I’m successful when Ben’s coaching in convincing him to play some hair band rock (Ted Nugent’s Stranglehold, anyone?)

 Q: What is something that we may not know about you?

 Before I got into the legal field, I worked in restaurants–every position from bus boy up to a lowly Chef’s assistant.
 I can make a mean risotto bianco!

 One of my favorite things about the city is the amount of great restaurants here, in all price ranges and types of cuisine.
 It’s hard to pick a favorite, but Marcel is the standard bearer for steak.